shivam7898/PYxR/index.Rmd

 ## Schedule {.unnumbered}

-There will be sporadic updated between August-September, 2022.
-From October-2022 onwards, I am hoping to update it regularly on weekends.
+There will be sporadic updates in Sep-22.
+From Oct-22 onward, I am hoping to update it regularly on weekends.

 ## License {.unnumbered}